inhuman

 Reply to comment

-Aho no Matey10 days ago
+Aho no Matey

 @Aho no Matey That’s the classic political cliché plot.
 It’s easy to use because it feels realistic and helps keep an antagonist around for longer.